geekpunk/webllmconsole/README.md

 Open in Browser: Navigate to http://localhost:8000 in your WebGPU-supported browser.

 ## 🚀 How to Use
-### Select a Model: Use the selector in the chat header to choose a model.
+Select a Model: Use the selector in the chat header to choose a model.

-Tip: The first time you select a model, it will download to your device.
+*Tip* : The first time you select a model, it will download to your device.
 This may take a few moments depending on your internet speed.
 It is cached for future use.

 Start Chatting: Type your message and press send.
 The AI responds instantly, running entirely on your computer's GPU.